restacked-ai/unyak-skills/README.md

 /unyak-start
 ```

-The agent will ask six short questions about your project and write the answers into `AGENTS.md`.
+The agent reads the project first (package.json, README, git log), then asks only what it can't already see.
+For a more thorough setup — when you want to map user goals, pain points, and scope before building — run `/unyak-plan` instead. unyak-start will offer this automatically if your project doesn't have an AGENTS.md yet.

 From there:

 - Type `/unyak-log <something worth remembering>` anytime during a session to capture a decision or command.
+The skill checks whether it's actually worth logging before writing anything.
 - Type `/unyak-update` at the end of a session to sync everything back to `AGENTS.md`.
+It also scans for stale content and flags scope drift.
 - Type `/unyak-help` when you're stuck — it reads your history and proposes specific next steps.
 - Type `/unyak-check-update` to pull the latest skill versions from GitHub.